 Rachelle Price

-Rachelle Price is an accomplished Instructional Manager and Film Director based in Herriman, Utah.
-Currently at Oakland Construction, she leads a team of three instructional designers, developing high-quality safety training that drives behavioral change in the construction industry.
-With over 11 years of experience in instructional design, Rachelle specializes in translating complex topics into engaging, actionable learning experiences, blending her deep expertise in content creation with her background in video production.
+Rachelle Price is an Instructional Manager and Film Director based in Sandy, Utah.
+At Okland Construction, she leads a team of instructional designers, developing safety training that goes beyond information; driving real behavioral change in the field.
+With over a decade of experience in instructional design, she specializes in turning complex topics into clear, engaging, and actionable learning experiences.

 What do you attribute your success to?